 Students looking for Christian nursing schools in Tennessee can choose from several scattered throughout the state that offer different degree programs in the subject.
 Find out more about a handful of these schools, including what spiritual growth opportunities each school provides.

-According to the NCES, Lee University had a little over 4,800 undergraduates in 2016.
+According to the NCES, Lee University had 4,883 undergraduates in 2018.
 The school's School of Nursing offers a traditional Bachelor of Science in Nursing program that is accredited by the Commission on Collegiate Nursing Education.
 The program aims to help students provide holistic care with compassion and Christ-centered confidence.
 Students in the program are grouped as first-time freshmen, transfer students or students who change their major to nursing.
 To help students grow in their faith, the school's campus ministry offers spiritual counseling services, small groups for discipleship and Missions Week.
 Students can also participate in spiritual clubs like Fellowship of Christian Athletes (FCA), Backyard Ministries, CRU (Campus Crusade for Christ) or Mission Alive.

 Belmont University is home to the Gordon E. Inman College of Health Sciences and Nursing that offers 13 state-of-the-art learning labs.
 Students can pursue a bachelor's, master's or doctoral (post-BSN) degree in nursing, as well as a post-master's program (MSN to DNP).
 The nursing school is also home to the Omicron Phi chapter of Sigma Theta Tau International Honor Society of Nursing.
-Belmont University had close to 6,300 undergraduate students in 2016, per the NCES.
+Belmont University had 6,666 undergraduate students in 2018, per the NCES.
 Students wishing to develop their spiritual lives can attend chapel and small groups, participate in service-learning, get a Spiritual Life Assistant and/or go on missions trips.

 Christian Brothers University

-The NCES reported that Christian Brothers University had close to 1,690 undergraduate students in 2016.
+The NCES reported that Christian Brothers University had 1,736 undergraduate students in 2018.
 The school offers a unique RN to BSN program that is designed for working individuals.
 The program can be finished in 3 semesters full-time and is offered in a hybrid format that has class one night a week.
 The school aims to fosters students' spiritual lives through Mass services, service and outreach opportunities and student groups like FCA, the Catholic Student Association (CSA) and First Love.